C4G/BLIS/docs/developer_documentation/index.md

 1. Once the container is started, the ports should forward automatically.
 You can see apache2 running if you click the "Ports" tab on the bottom (if the bottom panel is not open, use Ctrl-` (backtick) to open it)

-    In this plot, you can see the terminal output, where the apache servers starts.
+    You can see Apache2 running here:
     <img src="../images/dev_guide/container-terminal.png" width="100%"/>

-    In this plot, you can see the port, click the little earth button and then it will take you to the local hosted BLIS instance.
+    Clicking the icon will open your browser and take you to BLIS:
     <img src="../images/dev_guide/remote-container-ports.png" width="100%"/>

 1. You can then browse BLIS in your normal browser by visiting http://localhost:80 (substituting 80 for another port, depending on what port VS Code has mapped to apache2.)

 7. Log into the BLIS and start your exploration.

-??? tip "Read the [data structures site](./data-structure.md) for (username, password) pairs, as well as data structures stored in database before diving in"
+??? tip "Read the [test accounts page](./data-structure.md) for test credentials you can use to log in"

-### Smoke tests

-If you want to run smoke tests on BLIS you can find them in the [smoke_tests folder](https://github.com/C4G/BLIS/tree/master/smoke_tests) on the C4G BLIS Github.
-Below are the tests that are implemented and instructions for running the smoke tests.

-Tests
-1. Login

-1. Specimen test

-1. Registering a patient

-1. Registering a specimen

-Running Instructions
-1. You will need python 3 installed, the latest is preferred

-2. You will need to pip install selenium, if pip is not on your command line you can do python -m pip install selenium

-3. Create a folder called test or something of that variety to extract your smoke test zip file to

-4. Extract the zip to that folder

-5. Ensure you have Firefox installed on the local machine, you will need to also get the gecko driver

-6. Get the gecko driver from here for your platform you are running the tests on https://github.com/mozilla/geckodriver/releases

-7. Put the gecko driver into the folder where your tests are running

-8. Either run BLIS locally or have it installed on digital ocean

-9. Get the address for your BLIS installation, this is what you put in the address bar in your browser to access BLIS

-10. Edit the BLIS_URL in test.py with your address from step 9, so if your address was http://172.24.80.1:4001 that line should now be blis_url = "http://172.24.80.1:4001"

-11. Open up command prompt or terminal

-12. Navigate to the directory with cd

-13. Run python main.py in your terminal or command prompt

-14. The testing platform will run and will report back if any tests failed and with any errors or if all the tests ran successfully

-## Running environment
-### Running on `devcontainer`
-You can see more details on the [Test the envs](#test-the-envs) section.

-### Running on Windows
+## Running BLIS for Windows (Legacy)

-Aside by running BLIS on `devcontainer`, you can also try with running BLIS on Windows, where the BLIS was originally designed and developed on).
-This process will only require `git` to pull the code from github.
+Besides running BLIS in a `devcontainer`, you can also try running BLIS on Windows, which is what BLIS was originally designed and developed on.
+This process will only require `git` to pull the code from GitHub.

 BLIS was originally developed to run on Windows using a discontinued project called Server2Go.
 This packages Apache2, MySQL, PHP, and Firefox together into a package that can be run all at once on a desktop computer.